centrifugal/documentation/client/connect.md

 `insecure` is a boolean option which is `false` by default.
 When enabled client will connect to server in insecure mode - read about this mode in special docs chapter.

+### reconnect

+When client disconnected from server it will automatically try to reconnect using exponential backoff algorithm to get interval between reconnect attempts.